Archbishop Raymond Hunthausen

 The oldest of seven children, Raymond Hunthausen was born in Anaconda, Montana, to Anthony Gerhardt and Edna Marie (née Tuchscherer) Hunthausen.
 He studied chemistry at Carroll College and graduated cum laude in 1943.
 He then entered the seminary and was ordained in 1946.
 He would later pursue a Master's degree at the University of Notre Dame.

 In 1962 Saint John XXIII appointed him to succeed Bishop Joseph Gilmore as the sixth bishop of Helena.
 Within months of his ordination as bishop, he was summoned to Rome for the convening of the Second Vatican Council.
-He was a council father at all four sessions of the Council and remains the only living American bishop to have attended all four sessions.
+He was a council father at all four sessions of the Council.
 He was the newest and youngest American bishop at the start of the Council.

 His tenure as Bishop was marked by increased lay involvement in church matters, the establishment of a mission in Guatemala, and an enthusiastic implementation of the Second Vatican Council.